richo/snowplow-wiki/setup-guide/Deploying-EmrEtlRunner.md

 There are two usage modes for EmrEtlRunner:

-1. **Daily mode** where EmrEtlRunner is run daily to process the last 24 hours worth of raw SnowPlow event logs ready
+1. **Rolling mode** where EmrEtlRunner processes whatever raw SnowPlow event logs it finds in the In Bucket
-2. **Catchup mode** where EmrEtlRunner is run across a 'datespan' of multiple days to bring processing of the raw SnowPlow event logs up-to-date
+2. **Timespan mode** where EmrEtlRunner only processes those raw SnowPlow event logs whose timestamp is within a timespan specified on the command-line

-In particular, catchup mode is useful when running SnowPlow::Etl for the first time, or when something has gone wrong with daily mode and a day's processing needs to be re-run.
+Timespan mode can be useful if you have a large backlog of raw SnowPlow event logs and you want to start by processing just a small subset of those logs.

 <a name="cli-options"/>
 ### Command-line options